AyushBadola22/Todo-started/README.md

 # NextAuth.js Setup Guide

-This guide provides a structured approach to setting up NextAuth.js in a Next.js application with TypeScript.
+This is a training project , whose sole purpose was to get familiar with the tech stacks This guide provides a structured approach to setting up NextAuth.js in a Next.js application with TypeScript.
 It covers:

 - Installation and configuration